 - In the Blind Tom example above, 417 indicates the biography of a pianist.

-- The subject numbers can appear on the same line as the initial letters or immediately below them.
+- The subject numbers can appear on the same line as the first letters or immediately below them.
 Such differences do not affect an item's placement on the shelf.

 - Cutter numbers are usually followed by additional information (Element 4).